CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 ### <b>Crew / Cargo Capsule and Lunar Landing</b>

+tl;dr
+* Nova has teased in-orbit refilling and Moon landings.
+* Nova has enough delta-v for a Moon landing with a full 5-ton payload.
+* Testing in LEO allows for higher reliability and lower cost.
+* Nova is slightly too small to reasonably launch crew, but a cargo capsule is possible.

 Nova's upper stage is a fully reusable orbital reentry vehicle capable of propulsive landing.
 Previous vehicles capable of orbital reentry have all carried <a href="https://en.wikipedia.org/wiki/SpaceX_Dragon_2">crew</a> or <a href="https://www.space.com/varda-in-space-manufacturing-capsule-reentry-photos">cargo</a> and orbital vehicles capable of propulsive landing have all been Moon/Mars landers.

 In Stoke Space's <a href="https://youtu.be/fcLuugmHV90?si=C0-daIiAsqi6o4d0">promotional video</a> 4 months ago they teased in-orbit refilling and Moon landings.
 As mentioned above, in-orbit refilling allows them to increase payload capacity beyond low-earth orbit.
 This also allows them to get enough delta-v in low Earth orbit to achieve a lunar landing.
 A lunar landing from LEO requires ~5,700 m/s of delta-v.
 If Nova's upper stage has a similar delta-v to Starship (6000m/s), this is possible with a full 5-ton payload.
 Even if delta-v is lower than 6000m/s or significant extra mass is required to achieve a lunar landing, the payload capacity to the lunar surface will be greater than a ton.
 Currently, the largest planned robotic lunar lander is Astrobotic's Griffin which is capable of delivering 625kg to the lunar surface.
 A Nova-based lunar lander could deliver more payload to the Lunar surface for a lower overall cost.